Tortellini Pasta Salad

 Whether it’s my mom’s classic potato salad, baked beans, or an Italian pasta salad, I just can’t help myself!

-You’re going to love how quickly and easily this recipe comes together–you’ll be the star of any potluck or picnic!
+You’re going to love how quickly and easily this recipe comes together.
+You’ll be the star of any potluck or picnic!

 Tools Needed